liliukuan827/learngit/readme.txt

-Git is a distributed version control system FIX BUG 001 git is free softwar distributed under the gp;
+Git is a distributed version control system FIX BUG 001 Git is free softwar distributed under the gp;
 git has a mutable index called stage. git tracks changes of files create a new branch is quick